 The negatives described above make the Tesla Navigate On Autopilot automated driving system rating more close to NHTSA and SAE Level 2.

-Is Tesla Autopilot Automated Driving System Level 2 or Level 3
+Is Tesla Autopilot Level 2

 Based on the definitions published by both NHTSA and SAE and the benefits and downsides which I have experienced myself and described above, I believe that the Tesla Autopilot with its new Navigate On Autopilot self driving feature is still between Level 2 and Level 3.
 It is getting very close to Level 3 and with the latest full self driving computer from Tesla, the Tesla ADS shall be close to Level 4 very soon.